 The Office of Admissions prefers and recommends the use of the Law School Admissions Council (LSAC) for application and document processing.
 Students who are unable to utilize the LSAC service may submit their downloaded application and documents electronically or via mail.
 Regardless of submission method, all applicants are considered equally based upon their application materials.

 If you are disabled or have difficulty accessing the LSAC website or our website, please call the Office of Admissions for assistance at (404) 872-3593.
 Please note that the LSAC website is not currently accessible for visually impaired applicants using screen readers.
 However, you may call the LSAC technical support services at (215) 968-1393 for assistance in completing the application through the LSAC website.

 The law school accepts applications year round and does not have application deadlines; however, applicants are encouraged to apply as early as possible in order to complete the admissions process in a timely manner and to ensure consideration prior to the class becoming full.

 All applicants are required to take the Law School Admissions Test (LSAT) and to have their test scores reported to the law school.
 The score must be no more than five years old at the time an application is considered by the Admissions Committee.
 The LSAT is offered four times a year at numerous locations around the World.
-Registration materials for the test may be obtained by calling (215) 968-1001 or writing Law Services, Box 2000, 661 Penn St., Newton, PA 18940-0098 or on the web at www.lsac.org.
+LSAT registration information may be obtained online at www.lsac.org.
+You may also call LSAC at (215) 968-1001 or write to them at 662 Penn Street P.O.
+Box 8508 Newton, PA 18940-8508.

-Students who previously attended Atlanta’s John Marshall Law School and who have not been in attendance at the law school for more than one year must complete the admissions process in the same manner as any other applicant.
+Students who previously attended Atlanta’s John Marshall Law School (AJMLS), and have not been in attendance at AJMLS for more than one year, must complete the admissions process in the same manner as any other applicant.
 To be eligible for readmission, the former student must meet all admissions standards applicable at the time of reapplication.
-It is essential that all time and all activities since the previous enrollment be accounted for in the new application.
+It is essential that all time and activity since the student’s previous enrollment be accounted for in the new application.